piano fun

 Limited verbal explanations

-This method limits verbal explanations to a minimum.
-This is because our brains use slightly different pathways to comprehend verbal explanations and learn physical actions.
+This method limits verbal explanations to a minimum, as our brains use slightly different pathways to comprehend verbal explanations and to learn physical actions.

 The best way to learn physical action is to observe and imitate the teacher’s demonstration.